INDUSTRY INSIGHTS

 Situations where local demand played a larger role than historical averages suggested

-These patterns reinforced that attendance outcomes depend heavily on context, even within the same bowl tier.
+These patterns reinforced that attendance outcomes depend heavily on context.

 Travel Feasibility vs Travel Distance